opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted-Payment-Page/README.md

 ## Adding a Standard Notification for Your Merchant Account

-Go to the Adyen Dashboard to Set up event notifications using the URL for Notification previsouly saved.
+Go to the Adyen Dashboard to set up event notifications using the URL for Notification previsouly saved.
 For instructions, see <https://docs.adyen.com/issuing/set-up-webhooks/#configure-customer-area>.

 ## Editing the Postman Collection in the Postman App